Getting started

 Integrating the Checkout client

-namespace, so you can access it anywhere in your app to render any component in the JavaScript SDK.
+The JavaScript payload shows up in the global window object under the paypal namespace, so you can access it anywhere in your app to render any component in the JavaScript SDK.

 The

-tag fetches the PayPal SDK when your checkout page renders.When your customer clicks on a PayPal button, the
+<script>tag fetches the PayPal SDK when your checkout page renders.When your customer clicks on a PayPal button, the

-callback tells your server to initiate an order with PayPal's server.PayPal server sends the Order ID to your server, which then relays it to the SDK's
+createOrdercallback tells your server to initiate an order with PayPal's server.PayPal server sends the Order ID to your server, which then relays it to the SDK's

-callback, prompting the SDK to launch the checkout window for the Order ID.The customer logs in using PayPal credentials and uses the order review page to verify order details and check out.
+createOrdercallback, prompting the SDK to launch the checkout window for the Order ID.The customer logs in using PayPal credentials and uses the order review page to verify order details and check out.

 The

-callback launches after payment is confirmed.You can use the response to verify the payment was completed or catch any errors about their payment method.
+onApprovecallback launches after payment is confirmed.You can use the response to verify the payment was completed or catch any errors about their payment method.

 The PayPal buttons component shows up on your website based on the configuration you set in the JavaScript SDK.
 Your buyer can choose how to check out based on the eligible payment methods.
 A buyer following the PayPal Checkout flow sees the PayPal, Venmo, and Debit or Credit Card buttons.